Harold Rawdon Briggs: Return to the Western Desert

-By the end of 7 April Indian Brigade had rejoined 4th Indian Division and returned to Egypt.
-Owing to lack of transport the brigade took no part in Operation Battleaxe in June but in August was detached once again as the Oasis Group to hold the Siwa and Jarabub Oases, some 150 mi south of the Mediterranean coast on each side of the Egypt - Libya border.
+By the end of April the 7th Indian Brigade had rejoined 4th Indian Division and returned to Egypt.
+Owing to lack of transport the brigade took no part in Operation Battleaxe in June but in August was detached once again as the Oasis Group to hold the Siwa and Jarabub Oases, some 150 mi south of the Mediterranean coast on each side of the Egypt – Libya border.

 Handing over the Oases responsibilities to Indian 29th Infantry Brigade, the 7th Brigade next took part in Operation Crusader in November 1941 when Briggs was given the task of taking the Omars, three fortress strongholds some 20 mi from the coast and forming part of the Axis defenses on the Libyan border.
 Omar Nuovo was taken on 21 November, the first day of fighting, but it took a week to clear Libyan Omar completely.
 The third fortress held firm.
 When the Afrika Korps, under Erwin Rommel ("The Desert Fox"), heavily defeated the British armour at Sidi Rezegh he made his "dash for the wire" to destroy Eighth Army's rear echelons.
 On 25 November the Axis armour reached 7th Infantry Brigade dug into its newly captured positions and was severely mauled by the divisional artillery and forced to withdraw to the main Axis positions around Tobruk.

 Briggs's brigade took part in Eighth Army's advance to and through the Axis defensive line at Gazala, ending the year at Benghazi.
 When Rommel counterattacked in late January from his position at El Agheila Briggs found his brigade, still at Benghazi, threatened with being cut off.
 Dispersing into battalion groups the brigade made its way south across the Axis rear lines into the desert and then turned eastwards to reach Mechili, still in British hands, with almost no losses.
 For his leadership during this period Briggs was awarded a second DSO.